 5 August 2020

 It is safe to say that digital learning took universities, lecturers and students across the UK by storm.
-Luckily, ARU has plenty of online resources available, such as the online library, lecture notes and videos on canvas.
-This, as well as the no detriment policy, attempted a smooth transition to online learning.
+Luckily, ARU has plenty of online resources available, such as the online library, lecture notes and videos on Canvas.

 The utmost valuable aspects of zoology include laboratory, practical and field work.
 Despite no-one knowing quite what digital learning meant, it was evident that these valuable qualities could become inaccessible.
 I was worried, but I was ready to adapt to this new learning experience.